Creating an IPsec tunnel between NG Firewall appliances

 Connection Mode: 'Always Connected', the default choice, is best for an NGFW-to-NGFW connection.

-Interface: Use this to choose which WAN interface you want the tunnel to use.
-The option 'Active WAN' will connect using any available WAN interface.
+The option 'Active WAN' will connect using any available WAN interface, enabling failover.

 Remote Host: This is the WAN IP of the other side of the tunnel.